Skip to contents

 title = "Qualitative Palette: Group Comparison",

-subtitle = "Using vividset palette for categorical data",
+subtitle = "Using qual_vivid for categorical groups",

 x = "Experimental Group",